 Decision (D.) 05-10-042 established a Year-Ahead and Month Ahead System Resource Adequacy Requirement (RAR) for Load Serving Entities (LSEs) under the jurisdiction of the California Public Utilities Commission (CPUC).
 D. 06-06-064 expanded the RA program to include a Year-Ahead Local RAR, and D.10-12-038 adopted a Local RA Process for compliance year 2012 and onward.

 Due October 31, 2012: LSEs are required to make a 2013 Year-Ahead System and Local RAR compliance filing that demonstrates compliance with the Year Ahead System RA obligation, which is 90% of the total load plus planning reserves for the five summer months of May through September of the applicable compliance year.
-LSEs are also required to meet 100% of the Local RAR for all 12 months of the applicable compliance year. .
+LSEs are also required to meet 100% of the Local RAR for all 12 months of the applicable compliance year.
 LSEs must show any unit they have under contract that is a Local RA unit and included in the CAISO NQC list, although units in excess of Local RA obligations may be listed on the Additional Local Resources tab.

 Monthly: LSEs are required to continue making monthly forecasts and monthly system RAR showings that track load migration and demonstrate compliance with 100% of an LSE’s system RAR.
 LSEs are allowed to update their month ahead load forecasts up to 25 days before the RA compliance filing for that month, pursuant to CEC approval.
 In addition, LSEs must demonstrate that they have procured sufficient capacity to meet incremental Local RA obligations as adjusted by the Local RA True-up process in the monthly RA compliance filings.

 Local RA Reallocation – Pursuant to D.10-12-038, LSEs are required to provide load forecast adjustments to the CEC two times in 2013.
 These forecast adjustments should provide a forecast for every month from the current month out to August.
 The first one will be included with their April Month Ahead load migration forecast filed on January 31st.
 The second one will be included with their June Month Ahead load migration forecast that is filed on April 1st.
-LSEs are to demonstrate additional RA procurement to meet the incremental Local RA allocations arising from the first cycle and make a showing, using the System RA template, for those values in their May and June Month Ahead RA filings.
-LSEs shall then make a showing, using the System RA template, for the reallocated values calculated from the second revised forecast in their July through December Month Ahead RA showings
+LSEs are to demonstrate additional RA procurement to meet the incremental Local RA allocations arising from the first cycle and demonstrate procurement for those values in their May and June Month Ahead RA filings.
+LSEs shall then demonstrate procurement to meet the reallocated values calculated from the second revised forecast in their July through December Month Ahead RA showings.

 Templates